 Step 3: Add your WordPress post table to a page

 It’s finally time to add a WordPress post table to your website.
 Technically, you can place it on any page, post, or custom post type.
 However, we recommend using a brand new page, so your table will be front and center.
 Alternately, you may want to embed it on your home page.

-This adds a simple shortcode to your page.
 If the page contains other content, you can move the shortcode around, and the table will appear wherever it’s placed.
 Save your page, and then preview it to see the results:

 You’ll see your WordPress posts table, configured using all the settings you chose in the previous step.
 If there’s anything you want to modify, you can go back to the settings page and do so.
 Any changes you save will automatically be applied to your table via the shortcode, so you won’t have to recreate it.

 That’s it!
 Your WordPress post table is fully functional and ready to go.
 Now, all you have to do is make sure it’s prominently placed and/or linked to on your blog, so readers can start benefiting from it right away.